8 Best Softball Tryout Drills

 As a softball coach, one of the most daunting tasks is conducting tryouts.

-This blog outlines the 8 best softball tryout drills for evaluating your players, giving you the insight and confidence needed for making team placement decisions.
+This blog outlines the 8 best softball tryout drills to evaluate your players, whether you are a Little League or high school coach.
+Covering the core skills from fielding to pitching, these drills will provide you with the insights needed for making team placement decisions.

 Aim